 Dear Prospective Students of Slavic Languages,

-Given the current circumstances caused by the Covid-19 pandemic and the uncertainty that surrounds our preparation for the Fall 2020 semester, the Slavic Department has decided not to proctor language placement tests like we used to in previous years.
+Given the current circumstances caused by the Covid-19 pandemic, the Slavic Department has decided not to proctor language placement tests like we used to in previous years.
 The motivation behind this decision is that based on the assessment of the current situation we are not able to conduct the tests in a way that is safe both for the proctors and the test-takers.
 Therefore, if you planned on taking the placement test before registering, please proceed signing up for our language courses using the following guidelines:

 If during the first two weeks of classes it turns out that you’ve registered for a class that is either too difficult or too easy, the instructor will help you to determine your level based on observation and/or a brief interview.
 If your situation differs drastically from the scenarios outlined here, please contact Dr. Roman Ivashkiv at firstname.lastname@example.org.

 - If you are a heritage learner of Russian (which means that Russian is spoken at home or in the family or that you were born in a Russian-speaking country or lived there for a rather extensive period of time as a child), please consider the heritage section (A) of RUS 202.
 For all the other languages, please contact Dr. Roman Ivashkiv at email@example.com.

 - If you are interested in learning a Slavic language at a higher level (e.g., 3rd or 4th year) or if you are a graduate student, please contact Dr. Roman Ivashkiv at firstname.lastname@example.org for UKR and RUS, Dr. George Gasyna at email@example.com for POL, Dr. Peter Wright at firstname.lastname@example.org for BCS, and Dr. David Cooper at email@example.com for Czech.